People Speaking: 22

 In turn 3 there's only one /s/ which can't necessarily be said to belong more to the end of seems than the beginning of so.

-In turn 4 the final consonant of ask seems to be unclear.
+In turn 4 the final consonant of ask seems unclear.
 If we think it's /k/ there's been an elision of final /t/; if it's /t/ then it's quite normal for the past of ask to be /ɑːst/ with elision of /k/.

 In turn 10 the omission of the first personal pronoun 'I' before a verb (here 'tell') is common in very colloquial speech.